-The lowest reasonable level of vehicle blocking tactics should be deployed when weighed against the known or reasonably believed circumstances.
+Officers should consider deploying the lowest reasonable level of vehicle-containment tactics when weighed against the known or reasonably believed circumstances.
 Nothing in this section mandates the use of a VCT/VIT when other apprehension tactics are reasonable within the circumstances.